IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/rabbitmq/README.md

-# clouddatabases-etcd-nodejs-on-kubernetes overview
+# cloudmessages-rabbitmq-nodejs-on-kubernetes overview

-clouddatabases-etcd-helloworld-nodejs is a sample IBM Cloud application which shows you how to connect to an IBM Cloud Databases for etcd service to an IBM Cloud Kubernetes Service application written in Node.js.
+cloudmessages-rabbitmq-helloworld-nodejs is a sample IBM Cloud application which shows you how to connect to an IBM Cloud Messages for RabbitMQ service to an IBM Cloud Kubernetes Service application written in Node.js.

 ## Running the app on IBM Cloud